 You will use the development_resource_packs and development_behavior_packs folders for the Resource Pack and Behavior Pack tutorials.
 The development_skin_packs folder is used for developing skin packs.
 Development pack folders are updated each time Minecraft is launched so you can quickly load and test the changes you made to their contents.

 minecraftWorlds contains each world that has been generated within the current build of Minecraft.
-Each folder will also contain resource and behavior pack folders to contain any packs that may be in use within the world.
+Each folder also contains resource and behavior pack folders for any packs that may be in use within the world.

-It's recommended that when installing a new build of Minecraft, you should save a copy of this folder to use as a back up to prevent any potential loss of Minecraft Worlds that you may have.
+When installing a new build of Minecraft, you should save a copy of this folder as a backup to prevent any potential loss of Minecraft worlds that you may have.

 Visual Studio Code

 JSON is a popular text file format that is used by Minecraft: Bedrock Edition to interact with content.
 JSON can be edited in any text editor such as Notepad or Word.
 However, Visual Studio Code is a free-to-use, text-based editor that supports third-party extensions, including some built specifically for Bedrock development.

 Installing Visual Studio Code